FUKUYAMA Koto (Japanese Harps)

-It seems likely that the making of Fukuyama Koto started at the time of the erection of a castle at the beginning of the Edo period (1600-1868) in Fukuyama, which is now a city in Hiroshima Prefecture.
-Craft industries flourished in castle towns during the Edo period, and with encouragement from the feudal lord at the time, both accompanied and unaccompanied songs were very popular in Fukuyama.
+The production of Fukuyama koto is thought to have be at the beginning of the Edo era (1600-1868) when Fukuyama castle was built in what is now Hiroshima Prefecture.
+Craft industries flourished in castle towns during the Edo era, and with the support of feudal lords, both accompanied and unaccompanied songs became popular in Fukuyama.

-These articles are made of the finest dry paulownia wood processed with exquisite care so that even the most minute details shine with the beauty of craftsmanship.
-The excellent tone, the beauty of the shell’s grain and the elegance of the decorations are born out of the expert hands of experienced koto craftsmen.
+Fukuyama koto are made of the finest paulownia wood, crafted with exquisite care so that even the most minute details shine through.
+The excellent tone, the beauty of the woodgrain and the elegance of the decorations are born out of the expert hands of experienced craftsmen.

 How to make

-The koto manufacturing process starts with the selection of the suitable pawlonia raw wood which is then dried over the course of one year.
-This is followed by the gouging, carving and burning of the shell, by the application of the decorations and the gold leaf and by the mounting and adjustment of the metal fittings.
-Most of these stages will be completed by the hands of skilled koto craftsmen working with great care.
+The koto manufacturing process starts with the selection of raw paulownia wood, which is then dried over the course of a year.
+Then, the wood is gouged, carved and burned to form the shell.
+Finally, decorations and gold leaf are applied and the metal fittings are mounted and adjusted.
+Most steps are performed by skilled koto craftsmen working with great care.